nulljcd/ascii-raycaster/README.md

 # ascii-raycaster
-a one-night project for fun.
+A small project for fun.